gordonb3/oikomaticz/dzVents/documentation/README.md

 ## Device attributes and methods for all devices
  - **active**: *Boolean*.
 Is true for some common states like 'On' or 'Open' or 'Motion'.
 Same as bState.
+ - **baseType** *String*. 'camera', 'device', 'group', 'scene', 'hardware', 'uservariable' or 'security'
  - **batteryLevel**: *Number* If applicable for that device then it will be from 0-100.
  - **bState**: *Boolean*.
 Is true for some common states like 'On' or 'Open' or 'Motion'.
 Better to use active.
  - **changed**: *Boolean*.
 True if the device was updated. **Note**: This does not necessarily means the device state or value changed.
+ - **customImage**: *Number*.
+When customImage is used for the device-icon this will be the icon-number.
+It will be 0 if the icon was not changed.
  - **description**: *String*.
 Description of the device.
  - **deviceId**: *String*.
 Another identifier of devices in Domoticz. dzVents uses the id(x) attribute.
 See device list in Domoticz' settings table.
  - **deviceSubType**: *String*.
 See Domoticz devices table in Domoticz GUI.